ibm-cloud-docs/FileStorage/brocade-vrouter-vyatta-set-guide-vmware-environments-endurance-or-performance-storage.md

 - VMACCESS – {{site.data.keyword.BluVirtServers_short}} (VMs) on the capacity cluster
 - MGMT – Management and capacity clusters as well as management VMs
 - STORAGE – Storage server(s)
-- OUTSIDE – Public Internet access
+- OUTSIDE – Public internet access

 Figure 1 describes the communication between each zone.
 Note that your environment may be different and may require different zones and firewall rules.